NethermindEth/eigenlayer/README.md

 # Eigenlayer CLI

 Eigenlayer is a setup wizard for EigenLayer Node Software.
 The tool installs, manages, and monitors EigenLayer nodes on your local machine.
+For more information on Eigenlayer, Eigenlayer Node Software, and what this tool does, check our [documentation](https://www.eigenlayer.xyz)

 - [Eigenlayer CLI](#eigenlayer-cli)
   - [Dependencies](#dependencies)